-This video from the PBS documentary Do You Speak American provides insight from the students whose mothers filed a law suit against the school and the subsequent actions that took place:
+This video from the PBS documentary series Do You Speak American? provides insight from the students whose mothers filed a law suit against the school and the subsequent actions that took place:

 What is Ebonics?

-Ebonics is a term formed from the combination of "ebony" (black) and "phonics" (sounds).
+Ebonics is a term formed from the combination of "ebony" (black) and "phonics" (sound).
 The term was popularized by the Oakland Controversy to describe AAL, but it has largely fallen out of academic vocabulary in favor of more inclusive and less politically loaded terms.
-To see a list of other terms that are currently used or have been used to describe AAL, see Terminology.
 For a thorough breakdown of Ebonics’ history and features, see the Linguistic Society of America’s Ebonics page written by linguist John Rickford.

 What happened in Oakland?

-The video from Do You Speak American below demonstrates strategies and commentary on AAL in the classroom and how those strategies are implemented:
+The video clip from Do You Speak American? below demonstrates strategies and commentary on AAL in the classroom and how those strategies are implemented: